hosseinihossein/Web-Frontend-Library-Part001/d143df73ac9c4e19a23656efe4d02b9f/Readme.txt

 - Title: Multi Page Register Form
-- Description: A resgister form spreaded in several steps.
+- Description: A resgister form that's been spread in several steps.
 Each form page needs to be completed to be allowed to go to the next page.
 - Tags: form register